 National microscopy society aims to boost science in Wales

-A national Society to support microscopy in Wales and strengthen scientific collaboration across the country is launching in Cardiff next Tuesday (19 May).
+A national Society to support microscopy in Wales and strengthen scientific collaboration across the country was launched in Cardiff yesterday evening (Tuesday 19 May).

-Cymdeithas Figrosgopical Cymru/The Welsh Microscopical Society (WMS) will officially come into being at a special networking event on Tuesday, at Cardiff University.
-The meeting will bring together microscope users, researchers, industry representatives and other key stakeholders.
-Chief Scientific Advisor for the Welsh Government, Professor Jas Pal Badyal FRS, will also be speaking at the launch.
+Cymdeithas Figrosgopical Cymru/The Welsh Microscopical Society (WMS) officially came into being at a special networking event bringing together microscope users, researchers, industry representatives and other key stakeholders.
+Chief Scientific Advisor for the Welsh Government, Professor Jas Pal Badyal FRS, also gave a talk at the launch, which took place at Aberdare Hall.

-The aim of the Society is to unite the microscopy community across Wales, showcase national research infrastructure and foster collaboration across research, industry, education, and public engagement.
+The aim of the WMS is to unite the microscopy community across Wales, showcase national research infrastructure and foster collaboration across research, industry, education, and public engagement.

-Wales has significant microscopy expertise distributed across major institutes, but until now, has lacked a regional national network such as the RMS, Microscopy Society of Ireland (MSI) or Scottish Microscopy Society (SMS).
+Wales has significant microscopy expertise distributed across major institutes, but until now, has lacked a regional national network such as the Royal Microscopical Society (RMS) Microscopy Society of Ireland (MSI) or Scottish Microscopy Society (SMS).

 The idea for the WMS grew out of a question posed by a Welsh - American RMS member: how can we help make Wales a scientific powerhouse?
 The country is often an undervalued and less well-known part of the UK in terms of what is available for the scientific community, and there is significant potential to be unlocked as a result.